Willy-Kimura/BootMeUp/README.md

 - `AdministrativeMode`: As discussed earlier, this property lets you check whether your application is currently being run with Administrative privileges.

 - `RunWhenDebugging`: Gets or sets a value indicating whether booting will be enabled or disabled when debugging.
-This means that when this property is enabled, your application will be registered for startup when debugging through Visual Studio.
+This means that when this property is enabled, your application will be registered for startup in your development machine when debugging from Visual Studio.
 By default, always set it to `false` unless needed.

+  > Please note that since this property is set to `false` by default, your application won't be enabled or disabled from booting when run in Visual Studio; however, setting it to `true` means that you can enable or disable booting when running in Visual Studio.
+The recommended option is to run the application independently if you'd prefer to test the booting feature out.
+  >
+  > This is especially important for those working with the Designer.

 -   `ShortcutExists`: Checks whether the application has an active shortcut link created in the Windows *Startup* folder.

 - `ShortcutPath`: Gets the path to the application shortcut created either when the Registry fails or when the default `BootArea` is set to `BootAreas.StartupFolder`.

 - `ParentForm`: Gets or sets the component's parent form.
 This is mainly necessary when the component is used from the Designer.

 - `Tag`: Use this property if you wish to add programmer-supplied data associated with the component.

 ##### Methods